Problem of two emperors: Political background

 A decisive geopolitical turning point in the relations between East and West was during the long reign of emperor Constantine V (741–775).
 Though Constantine V conducted several successful military campaigns against the enemies of his empire, his efforts were centered on the Muslims and the Bulgars, who represented immediate threats.
 Because of this, the defense of Italy was neglected.
 The main Byzantine administrative unit in Italy, the Exarchate of Ravenna, fell to the Lombards in 751, ending the Byzantine presence in northern Italy.
 The collapse of the Exarchate had long-standing consequences.
 The popes, ostensibly Byzantine vassals, realized that Byzantine support was no longer a guarantee and increasingly began relying on the major kingdom in the West, the Frankish Kingdom, for support against the Lombards.
 Byzantine possessions throughout Italy, such as Venice and Naples, began to raise their own militias and effectively became independent.
 Imperial authority ceased to be exercised in Corsica and Sardinia and religious authority in southern Italy was formally transferred by the emperors from the popes to the patriarchs of Constantinople.
-The Mediterranean world, interconnected since the days of Roman Empire of old, had been definitely divided into East and West.
+The Mediterranean world, interconnected since the days of Roman Empire of old, had been definitively divided into East and West.

-In 797 the young emperor Constantine VI was arrested, deposed and blinded by his mother and former regent, Irene of Athens.
+In 797, the young emperor Constantine VI was arrested, deposed and blinded by his mother and former regent, Irene of Athens.
 She then governed the empire as its sole ruler, taking the title Basileus rather than the feminine form Basilissa (used for the empresses who were wives of reigning emperors).
 At the same time, the political situation in the West was rapidly changing.
-The Frankish Kingdom had been reorganized and revitalized under king Charlemagne.
+The Frankish Kingdom had been reorganized and revitalized under King Charlemagne.
 Though Irene had been on good terms with the papacy prior to her usurpation of the Byzantine throne, the act soured her relations with Pope Leo III.
 At the same time, Charlemagne's courtier Alcuin had suggested that the imperial throne was now vacant since a woman claimed to be emperor, perceived as a symptom of the decadence of the empire in the east.
 Possibly inspired by these ideas and possibly viewing the idea of a woman emperor as an abomination, Pope Leo III also began to see the imperial throne as vacant.
 When Charlemagne visited Rome for Christmas in 800 he was treated not as one territorial ruler among others, but as the sole legitimate monarch in Europe and on Christmas Day he was proclaimed and crowned by Pope Leo III as the Emperor of the Romans.